 Landmark Climb: Alex Honnold, Tommy Caldwell Scale El Capitan In Under 2 Hours

-The first time a group of humans managed to scale El Capitan, a granite monolith rising 3,000 feet sheer from California's Yosemite Valley, it took 45 of climbing over the course of about 18 months.
+The first time a group of humans managed to scale El Capitan, a granite monolith rising 3,000 feet sheer from California's Yosemite Valley, it took at least 45 days of climbing over the course of about 18 months.
 In the six decades since, those who followed in their footholds lessened the time it takes to reach the top — but, with some rare exceptions, even the most seasoned climbers generally take several days to complete the trek.

 On Wednesday, two men did it in under two hours.